nghttp2/nghttp2/README.rst

 Public Test Server
 ------------------

-The following endpoints are available to try out nghttp2 implementation.
+The following endpoints are available to try out our nghttp2 implementation.

 * https://nghttp2.org/ (TLS + ALPN/NPN)